Giskard-AI/giskard-hub/script-docs/hub/ui/annotate.rst

 Assign a tag to a conversation
 ================================

 Tags are optional but highly recommended for better organization.
-They allow you to filter the conversations later on and manage your chatbot's performance more effectively.
+They allow you to filter the conversations later on and manage your agent's performance more effectively.

 How to choose the right tag?